-Repatriating to the UK – that will be the topic of today’s article (last updated on Jan.
+Moving Back to the UK – that will be the topic of today’s article (last updated on Jan.
 4, 2023)

 After living overseas for 9 years, I have seen a good many expats return to the UK, only to be faced with unexpected tax and other problems.

-This article will discuss some of the issues you might face, especially financially, if you are a British expat wishing to repatriate to the UK.
+This article will discuss some of the issues you might face, especially financially, if you are a British expat who’s moving back to the UK.

 It will especially look at the procedures you might need to take, alongside some general guidance and frequently asked questions (FAQs).

-Due to the ongoing crisis related to the virus, this article will address some questions related to that issue – could it effect your return to the UK?
+Due to the ongoing crisis related to the virus, this article will address some questions related to that issue – could it affect your return to the UK?

 For those that prefer video content, the content below summaries this article:

 Table of Contents